Free Webinar: Using Experience Maps to Improve Both Promise and Processby Mallory Wood

 Meet the Presenter:

-Voltaire Santos Miran — co-founder, CEO, and senior strategist — has more than two decades of experience in fundraising, marketing, and communications strategy for nonprofits.
+Voltaire Santos Miran — co-founder and managing director — has more than two decades of experience in fundraising, marketing, and communications strategy for nonprofits.
 He was the lead strategist for the University at Buffalo’s mental models project and is currently working with Heartland Community College on a persona-driven personalization initiative.